 Pollen counts are generally highest in the morning and may worsen your cough in the morning if you have a pollen allergy.

-Postnasal drip is when your body produces excessive mucus that builds up in the back of your nose and drips into your throat.
+A postnasal drip is one of the reasons allergic rhinitis or a respiratory infection can lead to a cough.
+This is when your body produces excess mucus that builds up in the back of your nose and drips into your throat.
 It’s often a symptom of colds, allergies, or eating spicy foods.

 - a constant feeling of needing to clear your throat